gilibi/a_guide_for_the_perplexed/Kickoff.md

 		- Training and handover
 	- Define the main milestones - (i.e. main backend entity, main dashboard, reports delivery etc.)
 - Roles and responsibilities
-	- Business\Product Owner - Define the owner from business side, the one who suppose to provide the users requirements and approve the project deliverables.
+	- Business\Product Owner - Define the owner who represent the business users, the one who will provide the users requirements and approve the project deliverables.
 		- His\Her main responsibilities are:
 			- Business reports and dashboards design
 			- Detailed design approval